railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 database where the foreground table has a single entry for the other table.
 Open ERP tries to link the new record in the foreground table with one of the entries in the other table by searching for and matching the :guilabel:`Name` or the :guilabel:`Code` with the value in the CSV file.

+.. todo:: this bit is a mess - work out what you're trying to say first.

 .. note:: Field identifiers